darguez/media-sorting/README.md

 # ren2date

 ## Description
+A simple bash script to deal with dates in images and video files.
+The idea is to facilitate the sorting of this files in the place where they are stored.

+Options:

-A simple bash script to rename all .jpg images and videos in a folder by prefixing the date taken/recorded in the format: `YYYYMMDD-HHMMSS-<original filename>`
+- **rename**: rename all .jpg images and videos in a folder by prefixing the date taken/recorded in the format: `YYYYMMDD-HHMMSS-<original filename>`
+- **touch**: change modified date to date taken/recorded.
+- **test**: just displays date taken/recorded of files in directory

 The script uses `jhead`(jpeg) and `mediainfo` (video) tools to retrieve metadata from files.

-## Usage
+## Usage examples

 ```
-./ren2date.sh "path-to-files/*"
+./ren2date.sh rename "path-to-files/*"
-./ren2date.sh "path-to-files/*.jpg"
+./ren2date.sh touch "path-to-files/*.jpg"
-./ren2date.sh "path-to-files/*.mp4"
+./ren2date.sh test "path-to-files/*.mp4"
-./ren2date.sh "path-to-files/*.mov"
+./ren2date.sh touch "path-to-files/*.mov"
 ```
+*Notice: double quotes in path is necessary*

-### Output
+### Output example
 ```
 IMG12345.jpg --> 20220812-132404_IMG12345.jpg
 IMG12346.jpg --> 20220812-132516_IMG12346.jpg